Chronic Myeloid Leukemia (CML): Staging and Treatment

 Other Treatments

-• Omacetaxine mepesuccinate (Synribo™) is a manmade form of homoharringtonine, a compound purified from a Chinese evergreen tree.
+• Omacetaxine mepesuccinate (Synribo™) is a manmade form of homoharringtonine, a compound from a Chinese evergreen tree.
 It can be used in patients who have not responded to 2 or more TKI medications.

 • Surgery: In some people with CML, the spleen can become enlarged and press against other organs.
 A splenectomy (removal of the spleen) may be needed.